justinsimmons/go-coinbase/README.md

 # go-coinbase
 Go SDK for Coinbase's Advanced Trade REST API

+*This Repo is under active development and should be considered VERY unstable.
+Please wait until v1.0.0 release to use in any proffessional setting.*

 This does not include the [Advanced Trade WebSocket]https://docs.cloud.coinbase.com/advanced-trade-api/docs/ws-overview).

 [API Documentation](https://docs.cloud.coinbase.com/advanced-trade-api/docs/rest-api-overview)